 Ridley Scott returns to the universe he created in ALIEN with ALIEN: COVENANT, the second chapter in a prequel trilogy that began with PROMETHEUS — and connects directly to Scott’s 1979 seminal work of science fiction.
 Bound for a remote planet on the far side of the galaxy, the crew of the colony ship Covenant discovers what they think is an uncharted paradise, but is actually a dark, dangerous world — whose sole inhabitant is the “synthetic” David (Michael Fassbender), survivor of the doomed Prometheus expedition.

 Apparently the film will have three plotlines, one of which will be a continuation of Shaw and David’s story in the first film.
 While we won’t be seeing any of the iconic xenomorphs in the film we will get a connection between LV-223 (the planet in the first Prometheus) and LV-426 (the planet in Alien and Aliens).
 The film will reportedly have a larger cast than its predecessor, including multiple versions of David.

 The first film had very specific themes it explored.
-What will Alien: Paradise Lost explore?
+What will Alien: Covenant explore?

 Sir Ridley Scott recently gave an interview, elaborating on the goals of the sequel:

 “You can either say, leave the first film alone and jump ahead, but you can’t because it ends on too specific a plot sentence as she says, I want to go where they came from, I don’t want to go back to where I came from…

 It is pretty grand thinking, and that’s what I want to explore.
 You’ve got to go back and find those engineers and see what they are thinking.
 If engineers are the forerunners of us, and therefore were creators of life forms in places that were possible for biology to function, who created that?”